 The Working Lands concept aims to use the power of markets to establish new cropping systems that restore our waters while maintaining overall farm profitability.

 This approach was first established through our legislative efforts in 2015 and 2016.
 In January 2018, the state completed a program study and developed an implementation plan in partnership with a variety of agricultural and environmental stakeholders (including FMR).

-While final legislative language is being developed, our goal this session is to secure modest funding to continue the next phase of this work, with a particular focus on:
+In partnership with state agencies, agricultural groups, environmental groups and others, our short-term goal is to secure modest funding to continue the next phase of this work, with a particular focus on:

 • Maximizing opportunities to leverage other state and federal funding.

 • Identification of demonstration or pilot program initiatives.

 • Development of model contracts, payments rates and harvest guidelines for use in future program implementation.